 When my son was a toddler, the word “No” could send him into a tailspin at the drop of a hat.
 I knew it would happen, and believe me I always thought twice before uttering the word.
-But, I knew he had to learn that the world would not, in fact, bend to his every wish.
 It’s definitely normal for toddlers and preschoolers to become overwhelmed emotionally.
-And it takes time, modeling, and practice for them to learn how to cope with strong emotions.
-Winter Sensory Bottles for Preschoolers and Toddlers provide an amazing tool to help teach children how to calm down.
+And also normal for them to react strongly when adults tell them ‘no’.
+It takes time, modeling, and practice for them to learn how to cope with strong emotions.
+These Winter Sensory Bottles for Preschoolers and Toddlers provide an amazing tool to help teach children how to calm down.

 The winter themed sensory bottle requires a water bottle, glitter, and clear glue.
 Then, you can add other wintery items like snowflakes, blue beads, or tiny snowmen.
 This easy winter sensory activity is simple to put together and SO VALUABLE!

 When it’s all over and both you and your child are feeling calmer, how about some hot chocolate?!
 You deserve it.

 - How to Make the Winter Sensory Bottle

 - Tips for Creating the Perfect Sensory Bottle

 - FAQs (Frequently Asked Questions)

 - How Do You Use a Sensory Bottle?

 - Additional Sensory Winter Activities for Calming a Child